phil-opp/blog_os/blog/content/second-edition/posts/04-testing/index.md

 [_trait object_]: https://doc.rust-lang.org/1.30.0/book/first-edition/trait-objects.html
 [_Fn()_]: https://doc.rust-lang.org/std/ops/trait.Fn.html

-When we run `cargo xtest` now, we see that it now succeeds.
+When we run `cargo test` now, we see that it now succeeds.
 However, we still see our "Hello World" instead of the message from our `test_runner`.
 The reason is that our `_start` function is still used as entry point.
 The custom test frameworks feature generates a `main` function that calls `test_runner`, but this function is ignored because we use the `#[no_main]` attribute and provide our own entry point.

 To fix this, we first need to change the name of the generated function to something different than `main` through the `reexport_test_harness_main` attribute.
 Then we can call the renamed function from our `_start` function: